Grabado en la Espada

 The shirasaya was originally used as a storage scabbard for Japanese swords.
 When not in use, a samurai would place their sword in a shirasaya to protect the blade and prevent rust.
 Over time, the shirasaya began to be used as a training sword as well.

-Today, the shirasaya is still used as a training sword, but it has also become popular as a decorative item.
+Today, the shirasaya sword is still used for training, but it has also become popular as a decorative item.
 The plain wooden scabbard and handle make it a popular choice for collectors and enthusiasts who appreciate the beauty of simple design.

 Many shirasaya swords are also custom-made, with the handle and scabbard carved to fit the sword’s specific dimensions.